gstroup/apimocker/README.md

     }
 }
 ```
+NOTE: In the template and templateSwitch examples above, special cases are included which will now be described below:

+For a JSON template, if the value for the JSON key to be returned should be a numeric value, not a value wrapped in quotes, it is recommended to use the following convention: prefix the variable identifier with two '@' instead of one and within quotes: (e.g: "@@Number").
+This tells the template parser to replace the quotes immediately before and after the placeholder as part of the templating process.
+This allows the mock JSON templates to remain valid JSON while still providing the ability to return numeric-only values.

 ### Adding custom middleware
 For advanced users, apimocker accepts any custom middleware functions you'd like to add.
 The `middlewares` property is an array of middleware functions you can modify.
 Here's a basic example: